itsanuragkumarjha/Custom_YOLOV9_Room_cleanliness_Detector/README.md

 ![Demo](Demo4.gif)

 ## 💡 Model Training
-Once you have your dataset, you can train the YOLOv9 model.
+- 📒 Collab notebook has been uploaded also for educational purposes Once you have your dataset, you can train the YOLOv9 model.
 Here is an example of how to train the model using the YOLO library:
 ```python
 from ultralytics import YOLO